Cosmic-Ide/Cosmic-IDE/docs/settings-reference.md

 ### Extension providers

 Configurable contributions are grouped as editor languages, language servers, formatters, project creation, project actions, and project commands.
 Switching one contribution persists `extension_enabled.<extension-id>`.
 A missing value uses that extension's `enabledByDefault` value.

 The switch filters future routing requests.
-It does not unload the owning plugin or stop an already running process immediately.
+It does not unload the plugin or stop an already running process.
 Core routing and plain-text fallback providers that declare `canDisable = false` do not appear here.

 ### Custom language servers